rust-lang/blog.rust-lang.org/posts/2020-03-15-docs-rs-opt-into-fewer-targets.md

 Building all crates from crates.io can take a long time!
 Building fewer targets will allow us to reduce wait times for every crate.
-Additionally, this will decrease our fixed storage costs, allowing docs.rs to be sustainable into the future.
+Additionally, this will decrease the growth of our storage costs, improving the sustainability of the project.

 ## Possible future changes